Nanotechnology

 How does it work

-Formulating silane-based preparations is never easy, precisely because of their high reactivity.
-There are many types of silanes on the market although we can say that those selected for the pretreatment of metals are for the most part amino-silanes, amino-alkyl-silanes or epoxysilanes.
-Another world is that of finishing for surfaces where silanes modified for example with silica are used to give a remarkable resistance to scratches and wear.
-However, these are final treatments on which we will not dwell at least in this context.
+Formulating silane-based preparations is never easy, precisely because of their marked reactivity.
+There are various types of silanes although we can say that those selected for the pretreatment of metals are for the most part amino-silanes, amino-alkyl-silanes or epoxy-silanes.
+In the surface finishing aesthetic sector are instead used modified silanes (for example with silica) to give considerable resistance to scratches and wear.
+However, these are particular final treatments which we will not focus on in this context.